What is Clickjacking | Clickjacking Attack & Mitigation | DevstringxVishnu Yash Tripathi

 What is a Clickjacking Attack?

-- Likejacking – A clickjacking technique in which the Facebook “Like” button or anywhere Like buttons can be manipulated by an attacker causing users to “like” a page they actually did not intend to like.
+A clickjacking technique in which the Facebook “Like” button or anywhere Like buttons can manipulate by an attacker causing users to “like” a page they actually did not intend to like.

-- Cursorjacking – A UI redressing clickjacking technique that changes the cursor on mouse hover for the position the user perceives to different positions.
+A UI redressing clickjacking technique that changes the cursor on mouse hover for the position the user perceives as different positions.
 It relies on security vulnerabilities in Flash and the Firefox browser, which have now been fixed.